Home Sale Law in Alaska

 Furthermore, most defects should be disclosed even if the buyer doesn't directly ask about them.
 Generally, defects which must be disclosed are those which are known to the seller, and which the buyer cannot be expected to find through a regular inspection.

 Buyers should remember, nonetheless, that if they are not blameless in their failure to discover defects, they might not be able to recover if they sue.

 In general, buyers of real estate have to conduct diligent inspections of property they wish to purchase.
 A failure to do so might keep the buyer from recovering if they're injured by a defect which they could have discovered.

-Can a Palmer, Alaska Real Estate Attorney help with Real Estate Sale Agreements?
+Can a Palmer, Alaska Real Estate Attorney help?

 If you are buying a home in Palmer, Alaska, there are probably things you want to focus on other than paperwork and required inspections, such as the process of moving in, checking out schools, etc. A reputable real estate attorney can make it much easier to focus on the aspects of home ownership that matter to you.